MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-monitor-calls.md

 [!INCLUDE[cc-feature-availability](../../includes/cc-feature-availability.md)]

 As a supervisor, it's useful to be able to monitor the calls between your agents and their customers without interrupting them to help identify which calls need attention.
-You can monitor the conversations without being seen as a participant by the agent or customer, as well as step into conversations when additional support is needed.
+You can monitor the conversations without being seen as a participant by the agent or customer, and step into conversations when more support is needed.

 ## Prerequisites